 G Wine Cellars is run by Garrett Ahnfeldt a Napa native who has long nurtured a passion for wine.
-He is not the only one in his family to own a Napa wine label; father Bruce runs the Ahnfeldt label.
-Garrett grew up among grape vines – he remembers getting an early start on his vineyard education – driving tractors at a young age and learning about farming.
+He is not the only one in his family to own a Napa wine label; father Bruce ran the Ahnfeldt label with vintages produced from 2002 until 2015.
+Garrett grew up among grape vines – during our visit with him, he recalled getting an early start on his vineyard education – driving tractors at a young age and learning about farming.

 Today Garrett is a vineyard manager for a company managing approximately 1000 acres in the Napa area including the acreage that supplies the grapes for g Wine Cellars.
-The focus of G Wine Cellars is on red varietals – predominantly Cabernet Sauvignon, a red blend, and a small production Cabernet Franc.
+The focus of G Wine Cellars is on red varietals – predominantly Cabernet Sauvignon and they produce a red blend, a rosé and sometimes wine from other varietals such as Grenache and Cabernet Franc.
 In addition, due to their contacts with vineyard owners, they always have additional grapes which they use to make one barrel of wine at a time.
 These “one barrel” lots are available in extremely limited quantities – often for club members.

-During our original visit we tasted the 2006 “g” Licious, a fun and catchy name for a unique white wine blend of Sauvignon Blanc, Viognier, Symphony (UC Davis clone created from a cross between Muscat de Alexandria and Grenache gris) & Semillon.
+During our original visit we tasted the 2006 “g” Licious (2006 was the first vintage of G Wine Cellars), a fun and catchy name for a unique white wine blend of Sauvignon Blanc, Viognier, Symphony (UC Davis clone created from a cross between Muscat de Alexandria and Grenache gris) & Semillon.
 The nose is very tropical floral & fruity and almost leads one to believe this wine might be sweet.
 Ever eaten a ripe Muscat grape?
 Hints of this on the nose with great carry through of various fruit flavors to the palate.

 We also tried the 2005 N.V.
 Cabernet Sauvignon from barrel as this had not yet been bottled.
 This is a medium to full bodied wine with a very earthy nose with hints of oak.
 The oak on the nose will dissipate after bottling.
 Very long finish.